Step 2: The Content you need, for your blog or website

-- Footer Menu and sub menu.
+- Footer Menu and submenu.
 These are optional menus that are useful if you want to direct people to several different places.

-Putting all this together will be time consuming especially if you don’t have content already written.
-It is easy to write an article, which could link to a more in depth article about a particular topic.
+Putting all this together will be time-consuming especially if you don’t have content already written.
+It is easy to write an article, which could link to a more in-depth article about a particular topic.
 Guess what?
-You need to have that in depth article written or you can’t have the link.
+You need to have that in-depth article written or you can’t have the link.
 This was certainly something I found one of the most challenging parts or putting together my site.

 Recently, I have been experimenting with using Landing Pages instead of having a front page and I have found it much easier to get the look and feel I want.
-It also doubles up as a way to get visitors to opt into your email list, which is also important if you are going to scale you business.
+It also doubles up as a way to get visitors to opt into your email list, which is also important if you are going to scale your business.
 I use Leadpages as my landing page platform.
 It is relatively low cost and offers a wide range of templates.
 I am putting together an ebook on creating and using Landing Pages, so please stop by again, so you can get a copy.
 If you would like to join the waiting list, please complete the form at the end of this article.

 The remaining item is your Blog.
 This is often the busiest part of your site and where people go to see what’s new.
 This is where you can write and publish articles about pretty much anything you want to talk to your audience about.
 People can search through it and your articles can be arranged so that the most recent is at the top.
 To start with you may only have one or two blog articles.
 That is OK.
 Everyone has to start somewhere and it won’t be long before you start churning our regular, quality articles to add to your blog.